 - Use baking soda or terminal corrosion cleaner spray to clean them periodically

-- Use petroleum on the posts and apply anti-corrosive spray while assembling
+- Use petroleum on the posts and apply an anti-corrosive spray while assembling